lancejnelson/PH323/course_docs/syllabus.md

 ### Homework Assignments (ponder and prove) - 25%

 Homework assignments are given on a weekly basis and are due at the beginning of class every Tuesday.
+There are two components to HW
+assignments: a written portion and a numerical portion.
+The written portion of the homework accounts for 15 of the 25 possible points and the numerical portion of the homework accounts for the other 10 points.

+#### Written Homework  (15 out of 25 points)

-Each assigned problem will carry a point value of 1, 2, or 3 points depending on the level of difficulty and estimated completion time.
-To receive full credit for your assignment you must choose enough problems so that the points sum to 25 or greater.
-This means that you are not required to complete all of the assigned problems, only those of your choosing up to 25 points.
+The written portion of your homework consists of a set of problems, chosen by you, with point values adding up to 15 points.
+A bank of problems will be categorized and made available to you.
+Each problem will carry a point value (typically 1, 2, or 3 points depending on the level of difficulty and estimated completion time.
+To receive full credit for your assignment you must choose enough problems so that the points sum to 15 or greater.
+This means that you are not required to complete all of the assigned problems, only those of your choosing up to 15 points.
 This model for homework is used for several reasons:

 - Giving you the freedom to choose which problems to work on will streamline your workload and help promote efficiency.
 Some students master certain concepts faster than others and I want those students to have the freedom to move on to other objectives as they see fit.
 - Capping the point value at 25 helps me ensure that the load I am putting on the student is fair and in accordance with the number of course credits.